jotego/jt89/README.md

 * It will fit well with [JT12](https://github.com/jotego/jt12) in order to produce the Megadrive sound system
 * Have separate output channels, so they can be mixed using the interpolator before the sigma-delta DAC

+If you use JTFRAME, this project will integrate naturally with it.
+If not, you can use the .qip file for Quartus in the syn/quartus folder.

 ## Use Cases

 This project has been used in: